I am an aquarium enthusiast, and I particularly like offering advice to novice aquarists.

-While it is true that ammonia can be very toxic when found in the aquarium, it depends on independent water characteristics how deadly it actually becomes.
+While it is true that ammonia can be very toxic when found in the aquarium, how deadly it actually becomes depends on independent water characteristics.

 Ammonia and Ammonium

-Quite often it is left unsaid that there are actually two forms of ammonia: ammonia and ammonium, most often simultaneously tested and summed which is referred to as ammonia.
+Quite often, it is left unsaid that there are actually two forms of ammonia: ammonia and ammonium, most often simultaneously tested ,summed, and referred to as ammonia.
 Only one of them is actually toxic to fish!

 More important to understand, ammonia toxicity is actually dependent on the pH of the water in which it is found.
-The more acid the water, the less quantity of the toxic ammonia is available in the water and the greater the concentration of non-toxic ionic ammonium.
+The more acidic the water, the less quantity of toxic ammonia is available in the water and the greater the concentration of non-toxic ionic ammonium.

 Another factor that is a possible contributor is temperature, but in the case of the aquarist, the temperature range is relatively small, from 60–80 F, and as such is not very critical in the overall results.
 I tend to completely ignore it, assuming the aquarium specific test kit offers any conversions already correlated to standard tropical temperature ranges.

 Standard ammonia test kits (of whatever range) are normally only able to read the total quantity of ammonia components (ammonia + ammonium) in the water.
 The actual toxicity can only be determined with the use of a chart that correlates the actual amount of truly dangerous ammonia by referring to the actual pH of the water.
 Any ammonia reading is virtually worthless without correlating it to the pH reading of the aquarium water.

 Ammonia is produced in the aquarium from quite a number of sources: respiration by-products, urination, and from fecal matter as well.
 As soon as fish are added to a newly established aquarium system, ammonia is being produced as fish pass water over their gills to obtain oxygen and pass off many toxic compounds in the fish.
 Ammonia is one of these.